molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Cohesive groups</aside>

-Between these two extreme perspectives, there are tests that operate on specific parts of the code, but test cohesive groups.
+Between these two extreme perspectives, there are tests that operate on specific parts of the code, but test *cohesive groups*.
 They prescind from implementation details and try to take the user’s perspective.

 <aside class="margin-note">Integration tests</aside>

-These tests are called **integration tests** since they test how well the parts _integrate_ into the group.
+These tests are called **integration tests** since they test how well the parts *integrate* into the group.
 For example, all parts of one feature may be tested together.
 An integration test proves that the parts work together properly.

 ### Distribution of testing efforts